The best hotels in Avignon

 September is the other sweet spot.
 The Châteauneuf-du-Pape harvest brings wine events to the region, Avignon is warm but not brutal, and prices drop back toward spring levels.
 We've seen people book their first trip in July, then spend every subsequent visit in September.
 That's not a coincidence.

-Avignon's best neighborhoods
+Avignon's best hotel regions

 Intra-muros, inside the medieval ramparts, is where you want to be.
 Everything else is a compromise unless you're specifically chasing a spa retreat or the Alpilles countryside.